Analysis of the Anderson operator: Tools for the analysis

-It was proved in Bailleul and Bernicot's work in the parabolic setting \cite{BB2} and later generalized in the elliptic setting in \cite{Mouzard} that this operator has the same regularity properties as the operator $\sf P$.
-This operator $\overline{\sf P}$ depends on $z_0$, which will be fixed throughout, so we do not record it in the notation.
-We note that it enjoys continuity estimates whose constants do not depend on $z_0\ge 1$.
-It was proved in \cite{BB2} that the (modified) corrector
+following some ideas from \cite{BB2} in the parabolic setting and \cite{Mouzard} in the elliptic setting.
+In particular, the operator $\PB$ has the same continuity properties as the operator $\P$.
+This operator $\overline{\sf P}$ depends on $z_0$, which will be fixed throughout, so we do not record it in the notation to lighten the redaction.
+In particular, it enjoys some continuity estimates whose constants are uniform for $z_0\ge 1$.
+It will also be important for us that the associated corrector

-enjoys the same continuity property as $\sf C$ stated in Proposition \ref{PropCorrector}, with $z_0$-uniform constants for $z_0\geq 1$ since $-\Delta$ is a non-negative operator.
-Set
+enjoys the same continuity property as $\sf C$, stated in Proposition \ref{PropCorrector}, with $z_0$-uniform constants for $z_0\geq 1$.
+The space white noise $\xi$ is the centered Gaussian distribution with formal covariance given by a delta function